Progressive Web Apps (PWAs): Benefits, Components, and How They Work

 3. Responsive Web Design

 One of the most essential characteristics of a PWA is responsive web design, which ensures that the app works seamlessly across different devices, screen sizes, and orientations.
-This is achieved through techniques like fluid layouts, flexible images, and CSS media queries:

 • Flexible Images: Images in a responsive PWA adapt to the screen size and resolution, allowing the app to deliver a visually optimized experience without slowing down load times.
-Techniques like lazy loading (loading images only when they are visible) are also used to improve performance.

 4. HTTPS (Hypertext Transfer Protocol Secure)